 Other similar statements exist at the University of Alberta and pertain more directly to the emplacement of the North Campus in Edmonton:

 This statement is not meant to replace them or remove them from use, but rather to complement them and offer words that can be used on their own or in combination with others.

-For more information or explanations, please do not hesitate to contact any member of the Aboriginal Engagement Committee or its chair, Daniel Sims (email@example.com)
+For more information or explanations, please do not hesitate to contact any member of the Indigenous Engagement Committee or its chair, Daniel Sims (email@example.com)